DLLDN/DLLDN/Data Analysis Projects/Bribery Reports In India/README.md

 - What are the top 5 states by number of bribery complaints?
 - What are the top 5 locations by average views?
 - What are the top 5 states by average views?
-- What are the top 5 departmenrs by average views?
+- What are the top 5 departments by average views?
 - What are the top 5 locations by bribe amount range frequency?

-## Research
+## Top 5 states by number of bribery complaints

 ```python
 import pandas as pd